 Mother Earth Organics currently operates 53 growing houses throughout southern Chester County in West Grove, Oxford and Landenberg.
 In these growing houses mushrooms are harvested by hand each day.
 Skilled harvesters carefully select mushrooms by size and quality to ensure they are harvested at the optimum time.

-Mother Earth Organic Mushrooms was first certified organic in 1990 and are celebrating their 25th year of organic production all throughout 2015!
+Mother Earth Organic Mushrooms was first certified organic in 1990 and are now in their 27th year of organic production!

 3 Practices that Make Mother Earth Organics Mushrooms Great

 1. Growing Organically

 “The greatest challenge we face growing organic mushrooms is pest control.
 We use no chemical pesticides or insecticides in our houses.
 To help with this issue we rely on natural resources such as peppermint oil, climate control, and neem tree oil.
 We have found a balance with nature where the pests are able to survive at a manageable level.”

 “Mushrooms are grown indoors in block buildings where temperatures can be strictly regulated throughout the growing cycle.
 They are grown in raised wooden “beds” that are filled with organic compost comprised of raw materials including straw, corn cobs, & cotton seeds.
 The compost provides the nutrients necessary for the mushrooms to grow.
 Spawn is added to the compost to begin the growth of mushrooms “roots,” and later a layer of pasteurized peat moss is applied to aid in the watering of the mushrooms.”